rsvim/rfc/6-ColoringSystem.md

 2. A theme that defines a set of colors for all the parsed tokens.
 3. A coloring painter that renders colors onto the text and finally print to canvas/terminal.

+Currently editor highlighting basically use either regex-based engine or tree-sitter as their parser, it also serves as a very fundamental component that provides a lot functions for the editor:

+1. Structured and tokenized information about the text content, it provides data source for some features such as indent width, text objects.

 ### Syntax

 Every programming language has its own syntax.
 For example: